nextcloud/appstore/docs/installation.rst

 Installation
 ============
+.. note:: This guide will use Ubuntu 16.04, Nginx, Gunicorn and PostgreSQL to set up the app store.
+You can of course also use different distributions and webservers, however we will not be able to support you.

 There are two ways to install the store, both are mutually exclusive (means: don't mix and match):

 * :ref:`development-install`: Choose this section if you want to set it up locally for development